 Mechanism of Action

-Metformin is a biguanide drug that reduces blood glucose levels by decreasing the production of glucose in the liver, decreasing intestinal absorption, and increasing insulin sensitivity.
-Metformin decreases both the basal and postprandial blood glucose.
+Metformin is a biguanide drug that reduces blood glucose levels by decreasing glucose production in the liver, decreasing intestinal absorption, and increasing insulin sensitivity.
+Metformin decreases both basal and postprandial blood glucose.
 In PCOS, Metformin decreases insulin levels, which then decreases luteinizing hormone and androgen levels.
 Thus acting to normalize the menstruation cycle.
 It is important to advise premenopausal women of the increased potential for pregnancy when taking metformin.